sfi0zy/street-monochrome/README.md

 The left photo in the example has the cyanotype toning, the middle one is a 100% black and white image, the right one has the sepia toning.

-### Utils

-#### SM

-This style includes the `rgb curve` + `monochrome` modules.
-Basically, it's the heart of the whole pack of these styles.
-It makes the character.
-If you want to use this curve somewhere else for some reason - this style is for you.
-In the standard workflow you'll probably never need it, since it's included in every style in the step 1.

 ## License

 CC BY 4.0